ZhongzeCai/DualGA/README.md

 ## Structure

 The `WatermarkAlgorithm` folder holds the watermarking algorithms.
-Our Dual Gradient Ascent algorithm is implemented in `WatermarkAlgorithm/utils/DualGD_generator.py`
+Our Dual Gradient Ascent algorithm is implemented in `WatermarkAlgorithm/utils/DualGD_generator.py`.

+## Experiments

+The `experiments` folder holds the experiment scripts on 3 most standard settings.
+When running the scrips, make sure to replace the "path/to/..." parts with the real path.

 ## Acknowledgements